firehol/blocklist-ipsets/README.md

 [StopForumSpam.com](http://www.stopforumspam.com) IPs used by forum spammers (last 7 days)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.stopforumspam.com/downloads/listed_ip_7.zip).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 04:00:08 UTC 2015.

 The ipset `stop_forum_spam_7d` has **28751** entries, **28751** unique IPs.